veillette/opticsTextbook/content/Chap01Basics/Basics.md

 **Remark**.
 A plane wave is infinitely extended and transports an infinite amount of electromagnetic energy.
-A plane plane can therefore not exist in reality, but it is nevertheless a usual idealisation.
+A plane wave can therefore not exist in reality, but it is nevertheless a usual idealization.
 As will be demonstrated in Section 7.1, *every time-harmonic solution of the wave equation* can always be expanded in terms of plane waves of the form {eq}`eq.psi5`.